Meanwhile, the Raiders of today showed the standouts from the past who returned that they've got a little something in common with them.

 On Friday, Elco made Vikes' head coach Ken Battistelli wonder if he was guiding the same team that upended Garden Spot.
-The required determination was still present, but composure went
+The required determination was still present, but composure went AWOL.

 "We were nervous as can be from the start of the game to the finish," Battistelli said.
 "Our minds were so wacked out tonight, I don't even know what to say.
-At no point did we get composure.
-They (the Vikings) were so anxious.
-They had adrenaline popping out of their eyeballs."

 And that was just fine with the Raiders, who combined balanced scoring with the nerves-inducing defensive intensity.
 Three players hit double figures, with Victoria Sweatlock's 12 points leading the way and Kady Yoders and Cheyenne Hassler tallying 11 and 10, respectively.

 "That was our goal," said Elco coach Ashli Shay, a star freshman on the '97-98 team that was feted, of the Raiders' desire to impose their will on Northern Lebanon defensively.
 "We knew this was gonna be a battle the whole game, and it always is.
 We knew they were gonna come to play, so we wanted to make sure we set the tone and got the intensity going from the start."